bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 You could take the **optional** opportunity for a `HybridAccount` contract to implement a billing system here, requiring a payment of `ERC20` tokens or some other mechanism of collecting payment from the calling contract.

-## Implement a Helper Contract
+## HybridAccount Explanation

+Our `HybridAccount` contract acts as a system-wide helper.
+Let's examine some of the calls we made to it in our own contract.

-Now let's create a helper contract that checks an internal mapping to see if a response exists for the given request.
+First, the helper checks an internal mapping to see if a response exists for the given request.
 If not, the method reverts with a special prefix, followed by an encoded version of the request parameters.

 ```solidity
 function TryCallOffchain(bytes32 userKey, bytes memory req) public returns (uint32, bytes memory) {